cpitzak/aggregate13Fs/README.txt

 Technical Details:
 This is not a critical app, so most Exceptions have not been handled.
 In case a Network/Internet call fails, the script can be re-run once connection is restored.

+Structure:
+GuruAggregator (Main) --> GuruStockAggregator

 Changelog
 ----------------
 VER		Date			Change
 1.0		28 Jan 2013		Initial Working version

-1.1	17 Feb 2013	Faster version, more efficient handling of web requests
+1.1		17 Feb 2013		Faster version, more efficient handling of web requests 2.0 	19 Feb 2013		Automatically process all gurus, other minor fixes and updates